-This new hand target is designed for hand tracking in a two-camera tracking system.
+This hand target is designed for hand tracking in a two-camera tracking system.
 Its large size allows the user to make almost any movement with the hand without producing any occlusions.
 Available models: LHT1 and LHT2.

 Originally designed for tracking HMDs, the tree target is a general-purpose target for tracking from longer distances (see picture above).
 It is equipped with 20 mm markers.
 Available models: TT1 through TT5.

 The ART Motion Capture set allows the precise recording of body movements.
 This is achieved by using 17 individual 6DOF targets which are attached to various parts of the body.
 This is very flexible in use because only the targets needed for the specific Motion Capture task need to be worn.
 For example, in a seating buck setup we use a subset of targets to track only the upper body, head and arms.
 The system is capable of tracking two people with full body tracking simultaneously, while a third subject’s upper body can also be tracked at the same time.
 The individual reflective markers have a tough plastic coating which makes them extremely resistant to the scratches and other minor damage that can be caused by rough working environments.

 For more information also see our Motion Capture page.